“God Himself will come and will save you” (Is 35:4)

 (Isaias 35:4-5; cf. Gen 22:8)

-In order to help you celebrate this Christmas worthily, we would like to share with you a most beautiful movie rendition of the Birth of our Lord, one that is very dignified, modest, and edifying.
+In order to help you celebrate this Christmas worthily, we would like to make you aware of a most beautiful movie rendition of the Birth of our Lord, one that is very dignified, modest, and edifying.
 It is called The Savior and is part of the Life of Christ trilogy, produced in Spain in 1957.
-You can watch it for free here:
+You can watch it here:

 The Savior was followed by The Redeemer and The Master.
 The entire trilogy runs approximately 4 hours and 30 minutes, and it is available as a single movie here.
-For anyone interested in purchasing it on DVD, the discs are sold separately here (but watch out, this is a Novus Ordo store).
+For anyone interested in purchasing this trilogy on DVD, the discs are sold separately here (caution: vendor is Novus Ordo).